flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 3. Create idiosyncratic musical expressions that use machine listening and machine learning.
 4. Understand the limitations of machine listening and machine learning.
 Be able to assess machine accuracy and analyze human assumptions.
 5. Express intuitions about selecting algorithms and approaches for given tasks.
-6. Relate knowledge and intuition about machine learning and machine automation to broader applications of these technologies in society.
+6. Relate knowledge and intuition about machine learning and machine automation to [broader applications of these technologies in society](#relevance-to-contemporary-society).

-**BIBLIOGRAPHY**

-Regarding SWBAT #6, **we believe that the enhanced understanding of data, data science, and machine learning that this course provides should be used as a lens to consider how these tools often uphold ineqalities, injustices, and hegemonies in our socieites.** Below is a list of books (in no particular order) that provide many examples of contemporary technologies negative impacting marginalized communities.
-Many additionally offer directions for how to approach and use data science ethically.
-We recommend selecting a book or readings from these books to augment the course.
-Each of these is written for different audiences, so selecting which is best is at the instructor's discretion.

-  - _Data Feminism_ by Catherine D'Ignazio and Lauren F. Klein.
-  - _Weapons of Math Destruction_ by Cathy O'Neil
-  - _Hello World_ by Hannah Fry
-  - _Revolutionary Mathematics_ by Justin Joque
-  - _Blockchain Chicken Farm: And Other Stories of Tech in China's Countryside_ by Xiaowei Wang
-  - _The Alignment Problem_ by Brian Christian

 **REPERTOIRE**